 Offices Across Ohio

-The trucking accident injury law firm of Slater & Zurz has conveniently- located across Ohio, including Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo.
-Should you need one of our qualified truck injury lawyers to come to you, we will gladly make arrangements to do so.
+The truck accident injury law firm of Slater & Zurz has conveniently- located across Ohio, including Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo.
+Should you need one of our qualified truck injury lawyers to come to you, we will gladly make arrangements.